Inflammation of the prostate is known as prostatitis, and it is one of the most common prostate problems in males.

 4) Pollen extract

 Pollen extract is another potent natural anti-inflammatory.
-Research has demonstrated that pollen extract has anti-inflammatory effects on rats induced with prostatitis (8).
+Research has demonstrated that pollen extract has anti-inflammatory effects on rats induced with prostatitis.

-In a human clinical study, patients that were given pollen extract reported a significantly greater improvement in symptoms of chronic non-bacterial prostatitis and a greater improvement in the quality of life than men that were given a placebo (9).
+In a human clinical study, patients that took pollen extract reported a significantly greater improvement in symptoms of chronic non-bacterial prostatitis and a greater improvement in the quality of life than men that took a placebo.

-Another study provided strong evidence that pollen extract can reduce inflammation within the prostate (10).
+Another study provided strong evidence that pollen extract can reduce inflammation within the prostate.
 Pollen extract is a good option for anyone who has chronic non-bacterial prostatitis.

 5) Saw palmetto

-A study looked at the efficacy of saw palmetto for treating chronic bacterial prostatitis (11).
-Fifty-six men were given antibiotics for 15 days, and half of the men were also given saw palmetto for eight weeks.
+A study looked at the efficacy of saw palmetto for treating chronic bacterial prostatitis.
+Fifty-six men took antibiotics for 15 days, and half of the men also took saw palmetto for eight weeks.

-While both groups had a similar reduction in bacteria, the group that took saw palmetto reported a more significant decrease in prostatitis pain and symptoms (11).
+While both groups had a similar reduction in bacteria, the group that took saw palmetto reported a more significant decrease in prostatitis pain and symptoms.
 This is likely due to the anti-inflammatory effects of saw palmetto.

-Other studies have also shown that when saw palmetto is used alongside other natural ingredients like probiotics (2), quercetin and curcumin (5) are effective for treating prostatitis.
+Other studies also show that when using saw palmetto alongside other natural ingredients like probiotics, quercetin and curcumin (5) are effective for treating prostatitis.

 A combination of saw palmetto, curcumin, and quercetin have shown to be clinically effective at reducing pain and should be used by men suffering from any form of prostatitis.

-Physical activity can also help to alleviate pelvic pain, and pelvic floor exercises (also known as Kegel exercises) have been shown to be of particular benefit.
+Physical activity can also help to alleviate pelvic pain, and pelvic floor exercises (Kegel exercises) have many benefits.
 To learn more about kegel exercises, click here.

 Using natural treatment for prostatitis can also prevent you from having an unnecessary PSA test by reducing inflammation and PSA levels.